-The utility of this work extends beyond the Colombian case.
-Other researchers can apply its methodology to study conflicts in different regions, to compare dynamics across countries, or to examine other periods of Colombia’s history.
-The framework is adaptable to the inclusion of additional layers of analysis, such as economic networks, political alliances, illicit economies, or population displacement patterns, enriching the understanding of the socio-political ecosystem of war.
-By documenting how armed groups form, dissolve, and reorganize into new structures, this study challenges static conceptions of conflict and offers a replicable model for analyzing the fluidity of violence in complex settings.
-These insights are not only academically relevant; they also provide concrete value for policymakers, peace negotiators, and transitional justice practitioners seeking to design interventions that target the structural and relational conditions that allow armed violence to persist or re-emerge.
+The approach also extends beyond the Colombian case.
+It can be applied to conflicts in other regions, used for cross country comparisons, or adapted to other periods of Colombia’s history.
+The framework can incorporate additional layers, such as economic networks, political alliances, illicit economies, or displacement patterns, to enrich the characterization of the broader wartime system.
+By documenting how armed groups form, dissolve, and reorganize, this study challenges static conceptions of conflict and offers a replicable strategy for analyzing the fluidity of violence in complex settings.
+These insights can inform academic debates and support policymakers, peace negotiators, and transitional justice practitioners seeking interventions that target the structural and relational conditions that allow armed violence to persist or re-emerge.

-Finally, we do not pretend with this investigation to reduce the victims of the Colombian armed conflict, nor the gravity of the crimes committed, to mere numbers or statistical outputs.
-Quantitative methods are used here as a means to analyze the structure and dynamics of the conflict as a whole, identifying patterns, relationships, and transformations that cannot be observed through isolated accounts alone.
-However, we fully recognize that behind every data point there is a person, a family, and a community that has endured profound suffering and irreparable loss.
-This acknowledgment is central to our approach: the statistical models and network visualizations are tools, not ends in themselves.
-The ultimate goal of this investigation is to produce rigorous, evidence-based analysis that can inform public policy, guide institutional decision-making, and provide government actors and transitional justice mechanisms with resources to design interventions aimed at guaranteeing that such crimes are never repeated.
+Finally, this investigation does not seek to reduce victims of the Colombian armed conflict, or the gravity of the crimes committed, to numbers or statistical outputs.
+Quantitative methods are used as tools to study the conflict’s structure and dynamics, identifying patterns and transformations that are difficult to detect through isolated accounts.
+We recognize that each data point represents a person, a family, and a community that has endured profound suffering and irreparable loss.
+This recognition is central to the study.
+Statistical models and network visualizations are instruments, not ends.
+The goal is to provide rigorous evidence that can inform public policy, guide institutional decisions, and support government actors and transitional justice mechanisms in designing interventions aimed at ensuring that such crimes are not repeated.